 Safety: Silicone earbuds are a safer choice for runners or anyone in a potentially dangerous environment because they are less noise-isolating.
 However, when used during sports, the sweat can make the silicone surface slippery leading to falling offs.

 Style: Style enthusiasts have a choice when it comes to silicone earbuds as they come in the standard single, double and triple flange.

 Comfort: If you are more focused on comfort, then the foam earbuds are the best fit.
-However, foam earbuds are not durable, they are not washable and wears quite fast compared to silicone earbuds.
+However, foam earbuds are not durable, they are not washable and wear quite fast compared to silicone earbuds.
 Foam earbuds have only one basic design with a single flange.

 So that’s it, all the other features you should consider when looking for silicone or foam tips.
-Remember, the market today offers a great array of earbuds that come in various sizes, designs and made from different materials.
+Remember, the market today offers a great array of earbuds that come in various sizes, and designs and are made from different materials.